replicatedhq/replicated-docs/docs/reference/kots-cli-getting-started.md

 To download the `kots` CLI without root access:

 1. Download the release for your operating system from https://github.com/replicatedhq/kots/releases/latest.
+Air gap customers can also download this file from the download portal provided by your vendor.

   Linux and MacOS are supported.

   **Example:**